-In this course, students from various health care professional programs work together to discuss and investigate approaches to solving health care-related issues as an interprofessional, collaborative team.
+In this course, students from various health care professional programs (DO, DPT, PA, and PharmD) work together to discuss and investigate approaches to solving health care-related issues as an interprofessional, collaborative team.
 The course consists of six 2-hour sessions spread over a single academic year.
-Students meet in the lecture hall, as well as in small groups with a faculty facilitator to discuss issues including medical ethics, team-work and leadership in health care delivery, cultural/religious competency, medical errors and prescription and non-prescription drug abuse and opioid addiction.
+Students meet in the lecture hall, as well as in small groups with a faculty facilitator to discuss issues including medical ethics, team-work and leadership in health care delivery, cultural/religious competency, social determinants of health, medical errors and prescription and non- prescription drug abuse and opioid addiction.

-INDP 200G -Interprofessional Approach to Caring for the Patient
+INDP 200G - Interprofessional Approach to Caring for the Patient 0 credits per term for 3 terms in second year